 Tour the largest surviving medieval civil building in the country outside of London and see the 14th century undercroft, police cells, Victorian courtroom, and more.
 You need to book the tour in advance here.

-*You might want to read about the Norwich Guildhall tour we did during the 2022 Norfolk & Norwich Festival.
+Note: While they do offer Guildhall tours at other times throughout the year, it often sells out far it advance.
+To get an idea of what to expect read about the Norwich Guildhall tour we did during the 2022 Norfolk & Norwich Festival.

 Bishop’s House Garden